unconed/TermKit/Readme.md

 4. Open the Cocoa app in Build/

-*Tip:* Press Command-Option-C to access the WebKit console.
+*Tip:* Press ⌥⌘C to access the WebKit console.

 Includes “NSImage+QuickLook” code by Matt Gemmell (http://mattgemmell.com/source).